top of page

 Verena Nikeleit

-Hydrogen: Clean energy for the future, and a threat for microbes
+Hydrogen: Clean Energy for the Future—and a Treat for Microbes

 A sustainable energy future requires reducing greenhouse gases and balancing intermittent renewable energy production.
 Excess energy can be converted to hydrogen (H₂) and stored in underground reservoirs.
 Many reservoirs host diverse microbes, and hydrogen is an energy source for both industry and microorganisms.
 In the MOCHyS project, we study hydrogen‑consuming microbes and how pressure, minerals, and temperature affect their activity to assess risks and improve hydrogen storage monitoring.